 A: Since it's a solid gold ring it would be extremely soft, therefore it would all depend on how often it is worn.

 A: Hi Jada, that’s a great question.
 Beeswax or Renaissance Wax will slow down the tarnishing process but they will not prevent it permanently.
 However, it should only be noticeable on pretty thick pieces of wire.
 20ga and smaller are usually fine.
-Hope that helps!
+I hope that helps!

-A: You can slow down the tarnishing with Renaissance or Beeswax, and it should be fine for awhile.
-As for the ends turning people’s skin green, the cut ends of a nameplate shouldn’t be close to their skin, so I think you will be fine there.
-Hope that helps!
+A: You can slow down the tarnishing with Renaissance or Beeswax, and it should be fine for a while.
+As for the ends turning people's skin green, the cut ends of a nameplate shouldn't be close to their skin, so I think you will be fine there.
+I hope that helps!

-A: It sounds as if you received fake gold-filled chain on Etsy.
-True gold-filled chain should last for years as long as it is taken care of.
-It’s impossible to give you an idea of how long a chain would last or a guarantee because we simply don’t know what conditions it would be in and how it would be cared for.
-You should buy all your gold-filled chain from a reputable source though, since there are many fakes being sold out there.
+A: It sounds as if you received a fake gold-filled chain on Etsy.
+A true gold-filled chain should last for years as long as it is taken care of.
+It's impossible to give you an idea of how long a chain would last or a guarantee because we simply don't know what conditions it would be in and how it would be cared for.
+You should buy all your gold-filled chains from a reputable source though since there are many fakes being sold out there.

-Q: Hello,very interesting watch,thank you.
-So if you cant solder gold filled,hoe do you securely close jump rings etc? thank you Andrea
+Q: Hello, very interesting watch, thank you.
+So if you can't solder gold-filled, how do you securely close jump rings, etc? thank you, Andrea

-Q: I got white gold wire I bought first time am trying to make my own personal j jewelry I burn it it turn gold and went back to sliver is it sliver or white gold. - Lisa
+Q: I got white gold wire I bought the first time.
+I am trying to make my own personal jewelry I burn it turn gold and went back to sliver is it silver or white gold. - Lisa

-A: White gold is mixed with a nickle alloy and that is probably what you are seeing if you purchased it from a reputable source.
-Hope that helps!
+A: White gold is mixed with a nickel alloy and that is probably what you are seeing if you purchased it from a reputable source.
+I hope that helps!

 A: Hi, Justyna.
 We will need more information before answering your question.
 I suspect it may be the polishing compound that you used reacting badly to the brass.
 Can you send us a detailed explanation of all that you used when you attempted to polish the ring?
 Thanks!